msbey-cyber/IAM-Labs/Azure-Export/README.md

 ## License

-This repository is licensed under the GNU General Public License v3.0 (GPL-3.0).
+The `Azure-Terraform-Export.ps1` script in this folder is licensed under the GNU General Public License v3.0 (GPL-3.0).
 For more details, see the [GPL-3.0 license](https://www.gnu.org/licenses/gpl-3.0.en.html).

 ***